bbauska/UofM-AdvStyling/readme.md

 </p>
 <!-- {width="4.0in" height="2.2465813648293964in"} -->

-When you put in these media queries, it\'s common to have a few different sets of rules.
+When you put in these media queries, it&apos;s common to have a few different sets of rules.
 You might have your large screen, and then a medium screen.

-And then, here\'s my default mobile view.
+And then, here&apos;s my default mobile view.
 I want you to look at this and if you need to, I want you to pause the video and I want you to see if you can figure out why this is bad code.
 All right.
 Did you see it?
-Let\'s see.
+Let&apos;s see.
 I added one additional rule here.
 I just added in some size.
 But if you notice, as I resize this window, nothing happens.
 Nothing is getting triggered.
 Why is that?
-Well, it's because I haven\'t ordered things correctly.
+Well, it's because I haven&apos;t ordered things correctly.
 Style sheets always start from the top and work their way down.
 All right, so the first thing it's going to do is it's going to check and say, do I have a minimum width of 1,024 pixels?
 If you do, great.
-It\'s going to apply the background blue and the width of 25%.
+It&apos;s going to apply the background blue and the width of 25%.

-But here\'s the problem.
+But here&apos;s the problem.
 If you have a minimum width of 1,024 pixels right there, that means you also have a minimum width of 780.
-If it\'s going to happen when it\'s big, it\'s going to happen when it\'s smaller.
+If it&apos;s going to happen when it&apos;s big, it&apos;s going to happen when it&apos;s smaller.
 So, this rule overwrites the one above it.
-And then down here, this one, it\'s not even inside a rule.
-You\'re basically saying always apply this styling.
+And then down here, this one, it&apos;s not even inside a rule.
+You&apos;re basically saying always apply this styling.

 So, our rules are syntactically correct.
 This is a valid piece of code.
-It\'s the logic that we need to fix.
-Let\'s start by doing this.
-I\'m going to take that default rule, and I\'m going to move it up to the top.
-And as soon as I do that, let\'s see what happens.
-Well, one, you can see that it\'s now yellow, so we know that it\'s at least 780 pixels.
-But when I look at it, you can usually see it\'s actually 1,800 pixels, so I would expect it to be blue.
-But it is working on the small view, so that\'s good.
+It&apos;s the logic that we need to fix.
+Let&apos;s start by doing this.
+I&apos;m going to take that default rule, and I&apos;m going to move it up to the top.
+And as soon as I do that, let&apos;s see what happens.
+Well, one, you can see that it&apos;s now yellow, so we know that it&apos;s at least 780 pixels.
+But when I look at it, you can usually see it&apos;s actually 1,800 pixels, so I would expect it to be blue.
+But it is working on the small view, so that&apos;s good.
 So, we have two out of the three views.
-Well, that problem still exists that the order isn\'t correct.
-When you\'re triggering on minimum width, you want to make sure you\'re always testing for your smallest sizes first.
-Save this and now we have, I\'m hoping it\'ll go from green to yellow, to blue.
+Well, that problem still exists that the order isn&apos;t correct.
+When you&apos;re triggering on minimum width, you want to make sure you&apos;re always testing for your smallest sizes first.
+Save this and now we have, I&apos;m hoping it&apos;ll go from green to yellow, to blue.
 As you can see, I still added fluid measurements because as the size of the screen grows so does my H1, because I set it to 25%.
-These are the type of things that it\'s really simple to nod along, say yep, yep, I got it.
-And it isn\'t until you write your own code that you\'re going to accidentally make these mistakes and not know what\'s going on.
+These are the type of things that it&apos;s really simple to nod along, say yep, yep, I got it.
+And it isn&apos;t until you write your own code that you&apos;re going to accidentally make these mistakes and not know what&apos;s going on.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ 77. concept check - top or bottom?
 (72) ~~~~~~~~~~~~~~~~~~~~~~~~~~-->